 Harrun H. Garashi (Kenya, 1973)

-Harrun received a scholarship for a PhD Behavioral and Social Sciences.
+Harrun started in 2015 his PhD Behavioral and Social Sciences.
 His research is titled: 'The structure of personality in Eastern Africa: a psycholexical study and questionnaire development in the Swahili language'.
 Research on personality structures often relies heavily on language.
 Many theories assume that the relevant characteristics of people can be expressed in language.
 But most of this research has been done in the European language area.
 Harrun wants to investigate the psycholexical Swahili.
 This is the first time systematic research is done into personality structure in a large Africa language.

 Barnali Chakraborty Chumki (Bangladesh, 1978)

-Barnali received a scholarship for a PhD Spatial Sciences at the research group of demographer and nutritionist Hinke Haisma at Spatial Sciences.
+Barnali started in 2015 with a PhD Spatial Sciences at the research group of demographer and nutritionist Hinke Haisma at Spatial Sciences.
 Her research is titled: 'Normative determinants of child nutrition and wellbeing in context of Haor areas of Bangladesh'.
 Barnali wants to combine ethnographic research with qualitative data analysis in order to find solutions for malnutrition among young children in Bangladesh.
 She works as a senior researcher at the world's largest development organization BRAC.
 Here she can finally put the results of her research into practice.